IBM/presto-hudi-workshop/docs/lab-2/README.md

 ```

+Make sure you include a newline character at the very end.
 Press `Ctrl+D` to begin executing the pasted code.

 We will complete the same process with our next code block, which will create and populate our data tables with randomly generated data about taxi trips.